 B VITAMINS MAY PREVENT ALZHEIMER'S

 A new study by Oxford University has shown that daily supplements of specific B vitamins can half the rate of brain shrinkage in elderly people who suffer from mild memory loss.
 This 2 year study followed 168 volunteers aged 70 or over with mild memory problems.
 The group who received the B vitamins (containing folic acid, Vitamin B12 and Vitamin B6, had less brain shrinkage and did better on cognitive test scores than the group on placebo.
 More trials on vitamin B and Alzheimers are now to follow...

-CHOCOLATE AND RED WINE MAY BE THE SECRET TO RESERVING AGEING
+CHOCOLATE AND RED WINE MAY BE THE SECRET TO REVERSING AGEING

 Scientists at Exeter University have built upon their earlier findings that a class of genes called splicing factors are progressively switched off as we age.
 Their findings suggest that using the chemicals found in red wine, red grapes, blueberries and chocolate - rich in flavonoids especially revisterol, may reverse the shortening of telomeres caused by old age.
 These chemicals in chocolate and red wine may rejuvenate old cells, making them look younger again.